NatasaMiric/pp3-tic-tac-toe/README.md

 **Exit from game**

-  * When the user chooses not to play again, the 'thank you' message displays and exits from the game.
+  * When the user chooses not to play again, the 'thank you' message displays and the game exits.

   ![](docs/screenshots/exit.png)